iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 # WebSocket Simplified
 ![Cover Image](https://raw.githubusercontent.com/iamshadmirza/Blogs-by-Shad/master/blogs/websocket-basics/cover.jpg)
-This is a series blog post consisting of two blogs.
-First we will learn about the native WebSocket and then Socket.io.
-Both blogs will detailed and beginner friendly.
-Let's start.

 # What is a Websocket?
 WebSocket allows a user to send and receive messages to a server.
 So basically, this is a way of communication between Client and Server.